 Thanks for looking into Humanities classes at ACC!

-- Humanities 103, Introduction to Film, which introduces students to the basics of film production and how the cinema has influenced our personal and national identities.
+- Humanities 103, Introduction to Film: Introduces students to the basics of film production and how the cinema has influenced our personal and national identities.
 It is an ideal class for would-be screenwriters and filmmakers.

-- Humanities 115, World Mythology, which starts with the understanding that myths are the building blocks of culture and introduces students to a variety of Western and Eastern myths that attempt to explain fundamental human questions common to all cultures at all times.
+- Humanities 115, World Mythology: Starts with the understanding that myths are the building blocks of culture.
+The class introduces a variety of Western and Eastern myths that attempt to explain fundamental human questions common to all cultures at all times.

-- Humanities 121, Early Civilizations, which covers the development of the ancient civilizations from around the globe, as well as the beginnings of all of the world’s major religions.
+- Humanities 121, Early Civilizations: Covers the development of the ancient civilizations from around the globe and the beginnings of all of the world’s major religions.

-- Humanities 122, Medieval to Modern, which introduces to students to the art, literature, drama, music, philosophy, and religion of the European Middle Ages to the Enlightenment, as well as cultural developments in Africa and Asia.
+- Humanities 122, Medieval to Modern: Introduces the art, literature, drama, music, philosophy and religion of the European Middle Ages to the Enlightenment, as well as cultural developments in Africa and Asia.

-- Humanities 123, The Modern World, which delves into the cultural, artistic, and philosophical developments that have influenced, and continue to shape, our world today.
+- Humanities 123, The Modern World: Delves into the cultural, artistic and philosophical developments that have influenced, and continue to shape, our world today.

-- Humanities 220, The Cultural History of Rock and Roll, which looks at social and cultural history through the study of popular music, as well as how popular and critical tastes are reflections of artistic, cultural, sexual, economic and ideological sensibilities at the time of its production.
+- Humanities 220, The Cultural History of Rock and Roll: This class looks at social and cultural history through the study of popular music.
+It also covers how popular and critical tastes are reflections of artistic, cultural, sexual, economic and ideological sensibilities at the time of its production.

-- A vibrant and accessible faculty made up of scholars and writers dedicated to sharing their knowledge of and lifelong enthusiasm for literature.
+- A vibrant and accessible faculty of scholars and writers dedicated to sharing their knowledge of and lifelong enthusiasm for literature.

-- Almost all of our courses are guaranteed to transfer to both in-state and out-of-state colleges and universities.
+- Almost all courses are guaranteed to transfer to both in-state and out-of-state colleges and universities.

 - The interdisciplinary nature of these courses will help you put other courses into greater context.